8 Satisfying MSN Careers Nurse Leaders Should Consider

 You know this from experience—nurses are often the point person for educating patients and families on medical conditions, new medications and upcoming procedures.
 If you find teaching patients rewarding, it’s easy to imagine how gratifying teaching student and current nurses could be.
 The Nursing Education MSN specialization can help prepare you with both advanced nursing knowledge and the skills needed to be an effective educator.

 If you’re considering embarking on this track, you’ll be happy to hear that nurse educators are in demand.
-The Bureau of Labor Statistics projects that 371,500 new registered nursing jobs will be created between 2018 and 2028.1 These nurses don’t appear out of thin air—they’ll need educators to help train the next generation of nurses in order to meet this demand.
+The Bureau of Labor Statistics projects that 276,800 new registered nursing jobs will be created from 2020 through 2030.1 These nurses don’t appear out of thin air—they’ll need educators to help train the next generation of nurses in order to meet this demand.

-“Nationally, we’re short nurse educators,” says Rich.
-“We need to get more nurses into education, or we’ll have no one else to teach.”
+“Nationally, we’re short nurse educators,” says Dr. Rich.
+“We need to get more nurses into education, or we’ll have no one else [who can] teach.”

 If you’re passionate about lifelong learning and educating the current and next generation of nurses, nursing education could be the right fit for you.